AudioCommons/ac-mediator/docs/api_authentication.rst

+.. _api_authentication:

 Authentication
 ==============

-All requests made to the Audio Commons API must be authenticated using OAuth2.
+All requests made to the Audio Commons API must be authenticated using **OAuth2**.
-However, the Audio Commons API offers different authorization grants that developers can choose from at the time of creating an API client:
+However, the Audio Commons API offers different authorization grants that developers can choose from at the time of creating an API client.

-.. warning:: All requests must be done over **HTTPS**!
+.. warning:: All authentication requests must be done over **HTTPS**!

 Register new API application